DalalBinhamoud/ParkAround/README.md

 # Park Around

 "Park Around" is an iOS application designed to simplify finding and reserving nearby parking spots. compatiable with iOS 17 and later.
+It saves user's reservations history and favorite locatinos data in SwiftData so it can be accessed offline.
+Also, it supports light/dark mode

 ## Build and Run Instructions